-Below I’ll give you all the information that you’ll need to tackle the Gokyo Ri Sagarmatha National park trek to the top.
+Below I'll give you all the information that you'll need to tackle the Gokyo Ri viewpoint trek.
 Remember, my guide begins at Gokyo.
-If you’re looking for a complete Gokyo Lakes trekking guide from Lukla, then you’d do best by buying the Lonely Planet Guide or researching more online.
+If you're looking for a complete Gokyo Lakes trekking guide from Lukla, then you'd do your best by buying the Lonely Planet Guide or researching more online.

-There are signs just after the river pointing the way to the back Lakes, the Renjo La Pass and of course, Gokyo Ri.
+There are signs just after the river pointing the way to the back Lakes and the Renjo La Pass.

 The trail begins to climb almost immediately, and you'll wind your way at roughly the same gradient the entire time.
 At any time during the walk, you can turn around to get incredible views of Gokyo Village and Gokyo Lake.